johngachara/spotifyclone/README.md

 Search View
 The search_view allows users to search for tracks, albums, artists, and playlists.

-5. Error Handling
+7. Error Handling
 The app handles errors gracefully, providing appropriate messages to users in case of issues with Spotify API requests or other errors.

-6. Conclusion
+8. Conclusion
-Thank you for using the Spotify Django App!
+Thank you for using the Spotify Clone Django App!
 If you have any questions, feedback, or suggestions, feel free to reach out.